trainML/stable-diffusion-training-example/README.md

 ### Using the Python SDK

-In a python file setup to run [asyncio](https://docs.python.org/3/library/asyncio.html) code (see the [SDK readme for more details](https://github.com/trainML/trainml-cli)), the above workflow can be replicated using the following commands.
+The same workflow can be implemented directly in python using the [asyncio](https://docs.python.org/3/library/asyncio.html) library and the [trainML SDK](https://github.com/trainML/trainml-cli)).

 Create the instance dataset: